Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Additive symmetrization of operators

-We say that $S_{A}$ is a \textit{proper} additive symmetrization of $A$ if $S_{A}$ is a symmetrization of $A$, i.e. $\beta_{k}(A) = \beta_{k}(S_{A})$ for any $k=1,2,\ldots$.
-Note that \eqref{EQ: AdditiveSymmetrizationBasicRelation} is not sufficient for this to hold\footnote{In Theorem 7 from our work \cite{Anikushin2022Semigroups}, conditions for a closed operator to admit a proper additive symmetrization are given, but the statement (and the proof) is wrong and the mistake is caused by a misunderstanding of the mentioned insufficiency.
-Namely, the proof breaks at the phrase ``as a consequence of the symmetry'' showing the generally wrong identity (3.28)]{Anikushin2022Semigroups}.} for an additive symmetrization $S_{A}$ to be proper.
+We say that $S_{A}$ is (or provides) a \textit{proper} additive symmetrization of $A$ if $S_{A}$ is a symmetrization of $A$, i.e., $\beta_{k}(A) = \beta_{k}(S_{A})$ for any $k=1,2,\ldots$.
+It is crucial that \eqref{EQ: AdditiveSymmetrizationBasicRelation} is not sufficient\footnote{In \cite[Theorem 7]{Anikushin2022Semigroups}, the conditions for a closed operator to admit a proper additive symmetrization are given, but the statement and proof are incorrect.
+Here, the mistake was caused by a misunderstanding of the mentioned insufficiency.
+Precisely, the proof breaks at the phrase ``as a consequence of the symmetry'' showing the generally wrong identity \cite[(3.28)]{Anikushin2022Semigroups}.} for an additive symmetrization $S_{A}$ to be proper.

-In this direction, the problem of interest is as follows.
-Suppose we have a class of operators $A$ and a class of metrics (inner products) in $\mathbb{H}$.
-Then we want to study for which metrics $A$ admits a proper additive symmetrization and how to compute (or at least estimate from above) the corresponding trace numbers.
+In view of the above, the problem of interest is as follows: suppose we have a class of operators $A$ and a class of metrics (inner products) in $\mathbb{H}$.
+We then want to determine the metrics for which $A$ admits a proper additive symmetrization and compute (or at least estimate from above) the corresponding trace numbers.

-In Section \ref{SEC: DelayEqsSymmetrization} we investigate the problem of symmetrization for delay operators $A$ (see \eqref{EQ: OperatorLSymmetrizationDelayEqsDef}) in adapted metrics.
-In particular, we show that $S_{0}(A)$ may not be densely defined, it does not admit densely defined symmetric extensions and $\beta_{1}(A) = \infty$.
-This corresponds to some degeneracy of the metric in the considered class.
-In the nondegenerate case, there exists a unique additive symmetrization $S_{A}$ (given by a bounded self-adjoint operator) which is not necessarily proper (see Theorem \ref{TH: DelayOperatorSymmetrizationExistence} and Remark \ref{REM: DelayOperatorsNoProperSymm}).
-Moreover, $S_{A}$ is proper if and only if for any $k=1,2,\ldots$
+In Section \ref{SEC: DelayEqsSymmetrization}, we investigate the problem of symmetrization for delay operators $A$ in adapted metrics.
+In particular, we show that $S_{0}(A)$ may not be densely defined, in which case it also does not admit densely defined symmetric extensions, and $\beta_{1}(A) = \infty$.
+This corresponds to the degeneracy of the metric in the considered class.
+In the nondegenerate case, there exists a unique additive symmetrization $S_{A}$ (given by a bounded self-adjoint operator) that is not necessarily proper, see Theorem \ref{TH: DelayOperatorSymmetrizationExistence} and Remark \ref{REM: DelayOperatorsNoProperSymm}.
+Furthermore, $S_{A}$ is proper if and only if for any $k=1,2,\ldots$